-Country or geographical reach Description of policy, strategy or plan Position of responsible person Global Tensions over water resources and sustainable water management are increasing, especially due to climate change and the growth of cities.
+Country or region Description of policy, strategy or plan Position of responsible person Company -wide Tensions over water resources and sustainable water management are increasing, especially due to climate change and the growth of cities.
 This is why Saint-Gobain has decided to implement a water policy at the level of the Group.
 Saint-Gobain thus confirms its willingness to reduce as much as possible the quantitative and qualitative impact of its activities on water resources, by both its withdrawals and by its discharges.
 Its objective is to withdraw as few resources as possible and to strive towards 'zero discharges' of liquid industrial water, while avoiding the generation of new impacts on other environments and/or stakeholders.
 The water policy is based on concrete objectives and tools: - Mobilizing and making all the Group's functions, sites and stakeholders (including suppliers) more aware of water-related challenges, while taking socioeconomic challenges into consideration (dialogue with communities) Planning the implementation of appropriate action on the Group's sites, according to their level of exposure to water-related risks Measuring progress attained by using common indicators that are coherent with existing guidelines and reference tools at an international level Anticipating changes in laws & regulations in the countries where the Group operates and incorporating water-related challenges in the Group's innovation strategy.
-This policy contributes Individual board member
+This policy contributes to Saint-Gobain's global response to the challenges of sustainable development and is consistent with efforts already undertaken by the Group (signature of the United Nations Global Compact, reduction of water withdrawal volumes on our sites, etc.).
+Individual board member

-Country or geographical reach Description of policy, strategy or plan Position of responsible person to Saint-Gobain's global response to the challenges of sustainable development and is consistent with efforts already undertaken by the Group (signature of the United Nations Global Compact, reduction of water withdrawal volumes on our sites, etc.).
+1.1b

-1.1b Does the water policy, strategy or plan specify water-related targets or goals?
+Does the water policy, strategy or plan specify water-related targets or goals?